lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 ## Submission
 - Each team should submit only one file, `solution.pyz`: the zipped package of solution/. [`zipapp`](https://docs.python.org/3/library/zipapp.html) should be used to compress the package.

-Recommended command: `python3.6 -m zipapp  solution  -p='/usr/bin/env python3.6'`
+Recommended command where solution is the name to your directory: `python3.6 -m zipapp  solution  -p='/usr/bin/env python3.6'`

 ## Metrics
 - Accuracy: Dice Coefficient over all 14 categroies.
 As calculated in evaluation/Accuracy.py